syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Styles/How-to-Set-the-Text-in-a-Header-Cell.md

 ---
 layout: post
-title: How-to-Set-the-Text-in-a-Header-Cell | Windows Forms | Syncfusion
+title: Cell Styles in GridControl
 description: how to set the text in a header cell
 platform: windowsforms
 control: Grid